zhe-thoughts/zhe-thoughts.github.io/_posts/2018-08-27-Large-Requests-are-Very-Harmful.md

 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/8775d3fff838b07d162796199fbffdad0c6a0354"/>

 , where `Var(S)` is the variance of the service time distribution `S`.
-In the situation being discussed here, the service time of the large requests *L* is several magnitudes higher than that of normal requets, therefore the variance of `Var(S)` is dominated by `L<sup>2</sup/` itself.
+In the situation being discussed here, the service time of the large requests *L* is several magnitudes higher than that of normal requets, therefore the variance of `Var(S)` is dominated by the square of `L` itself.